aumai-ucsc/Aaron-Refactoring-Code-Smells/README.md

 Duplicated Code in increment, decrement, and reset buttons Fixed by using Extract Function to pull out document title update and color update into thier own, update counter function

+The Start() function is a mix of Lazy Code and Middle Man because it is just being called to call another function.
+Fixed by removing the Start() function and call to start and replacing it with a single call to the Setup() function.